markjjacob/Negotiation/TLON_Lecture_07.md

 One study found that winners and losers evaluate their own outcomes equally when unaware how well the other party did.
 But, if they find out the other did better, or was pleased with their outcome, then negotiators felt less positive about their own outcome.

-Another study suggests that even when negotiators learn the other party did poorly, they are less satisfied with the outcome than when they have no comparison information.
+> Another study suggests that even when negotiators learn the other party did poorly, they are less satisfied with the outcome than when they have no comparison information.

-Be cautious about sharing your outcome or even your positive reaction to an outcome.
+> Be cautious about sharing your outcome or even your positive reaction to an outcome.
+>

-- Especially if you will negotiate with that party again in the future.
+> - Especially if you will negotiate with that party again in the future.

-### Social accounts
+### Social Accounts

 Communication during negotiation consists of “social accounts,” which are explanations made to the other party.
 Especially when negotiators need to justify bad news.

-Three types of explanations are important.
+> Three types of explanations are important.
+>

-- Explanations of mitigating circumstances where negotiators suggest they had no choice in taking the positions they did.
+> - Explanations of *mitigating circumstances* where negotiators suggest they had no choice in taking the positions they did.
-- Explanations of exonerating circumstances explain positions from a broad perspective.
+> - Explanations of *exonerating circumstances* explain positions from a broad perspective.
+>

-  - While current positions appear negative, it derives from positive motives.
+>   - While current positions appear negative, it derives from positive motives.
+>

-- Reframing explanations, where outcomes can be explained by changing the context.
+> - *Reframing* explanations, where outcomes can be explained by changing the context.

 > Negotiators who use multiple explanations are more likely to have better outcomes.
 >
 > The negative effects of poor outcomes can be alleviated by communicating explanations for them.

-### Communication about process
+### Communication about Process

 Some communication is about the process itself.